 When both members of a couple are able to look at their spouse as a positive, desirable person they are able to see the value in one another and pursue a deeper connection.

-When working with couples, we often see resentment as a major component of marriage difficulty.
+When working with couples in marriage counseling and couples therapy, we often see resentment as a major component of marriage difficulty.
 At times, it can be so apparent, we refer to it as the “third member” of the relationship.
 When couples feel they are able to work together to let go of this resentment, they begin to feel increased hope and excitement within their relationship.

 TIP #5: Make sex a vital part of connecting.